Psyche - Project Overview

 Aeon is creating a new channel, called Psyche, focussed on psychological wellbeing.
 Psyche will experiment with innovative editorial content, including short articles as well as videos, longer articles, and audio.
 Our coverage will be philosophically and clinically sophisticated, as well as offering practical insights.

 In addition, we are establishing The Psyche Foundation, to support the prevention and treatment of mental illness via a small grants program.
-We are currently recruiting for a Grants Officer to be based in Melbourne.

 The scope of Psyche